iamprecieee/python-blockchain/README.md

     - Tracks account nonces to prevent replay attacks
     - Handles mining operations with automatic rewards
     - Ensures chain integrity with multi-level validation
+    - Provides balance calculation for blockchain addresses

+## API Endpoints

+The blockchain exposes a RESTful API with the following endpoints:

+### Block Operations

+- `GET /blocks`: Retrieve the entire blockchain
+- `GET /blocks/{index}`: Get a specific block by index
+- `POST /blocks/mine`: Mine a new block with pending transactions

+### Transaction Operations

+- `GET /transactions`: Get all pending transactions
+- `POST /transactions`: Create a new transaction
+- `GET /transactions/balance/{address}`: Get the balance for an address

 ## Technical Details